StarofV/Simple-Python-Game/README.md

 # Simple-Python-Game
-A simple python cash earning game!
+A simple Python cash earning game!
+Double your money by pressing enter, and pickup that sexy cash.

+## Chase the fantasy!